gioblu/PJON/strategies/SoftwareBitBang/README.md

 reached, but a certain amount of bandwidth can be wasted.
 Structure intelligently your loop cycle to avoid huge blind timeframes.
-- `SoftwareBitBang` strategy can have compatibility issues with codebases that are using interrupts in their procedure, like for example the Servo library.
-Reliability or bandwidth loss can be experienced because of the cyclical interruptions made by third party interrupt driven software to the PJON code.
+- `SoftwareBitBang` strategy can have compatibility issues with codebases that are using interrupts, reliability or bandwidth loss can be experienced because of the cyclical interruptions made by third party software to the PJON procedure.